-8. We have received so much ourselves from God, as doubleth our obligation to do good to others: obedience and gratitude do both require it.

-9. We are not sufficient for ourselves, but need others as well as they need us: and therefore as we expect to receive from others, we must accordingly do to them.
-If the eye will not see for the body, nor the hand work for the body, nor the feet go for it, the body will not afford them nutriment, and they shall receive as they do.

-10. Good works are much to the honour of religion, and consequently of God; and much tend to men's conviction, conversion, and salvation.
+- 8. We have received so much ourselves from God, as doubleth our obligation to do good to others: obedience and gratitude do both require it. - 9.
+We are not sufficient for ourselves, but need others as well as they need us: and therefore as we expect to receive from others, we must accordingly do to them.
+If the eye will not see for the body, nor the hand work for the body, nor the feet go for it, the body will not afford them nutriment, and they shall receive as they do. - 10.
+Good works are much to the honour of religion, and consequently of God; and much tend to men's conviction, conversion, and salvation.
 Most men will judge of the doctrine by the fruits.
-"Let your light so shine before men, that they may see your good works, and glorify your

-Father which is in heaven b."

-11. Consider how abundantly they are commanded and commended in the Word of God.
+"Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven"." - 11.
+Consider how abundantly they are commanded and commended in the Word of God.
 Christ himself hath given us the pattern of his own life, which from his first moral actions to his last, was nothing but doing good and bearing evil.
 He made love the fulfilling of the law, and the works of love the genuine fruits of Christianity, and an acceptable sacrifice to God.
-"As we have opportunity let us do good to all men, especially to them of the household of faith.-To do good and communicate forget not; for with such sacrifices God is well pleased.-This is a faithful saying, and these things I will that thou constantly affirm, that they which have believed in God might be careful to maintain good works; these things are good and profitable to men.-For we are his workmanship, created in Christ Jesus to good works, which God hath before ordained that we should walk in them.-To purify to himself a peculiar people, zealous of good works.-So labouring ye ought to support the weak, and to remember the words of the Lord Jesus, how he said.
-It is more blessed to give than to receive. - Let him that stole steal no more, but rather let him labour, working with his hands the thing that is good, that a James ii.
+"As we have opportunity let us do good to all men, especially to them of the household of faith.-To do good and communicate forget not: for with such sacrifices God is well pleased.-This is a faithful saving, and these things I will that thou constantly affirm, that they which have believed in God might be careful to maintain good works; these things are good and profitable to men.-For we are his workmanship, created in Christ Jesus to good works, which God hath before ordained that we should walk in them.-To purify to himself a peculiar people, zealous of good works.
+So labouring ye ought to support the weak, and to remember the words of the Lord Jesus, how he said, It is more blessed to give than to receive. - Let him that stole steal no more, but rather let him labour, working with his hands the thing that is good, that he may have to give to him that needeth "."
+You see poor labourers are not excepted from the command of helping others: insomuch that the first church sold all their possessions, and had all things common; not to teach levelling and condemn propriety, but to shew all after them that Christian love should use all to relieve their brethren as themselves.